JDNdeveloper/turtleFS/README.md

 ## Description:

 `turtleFS` is a distributed filestore written in Rust.
-It currently only supports distributed reads across single/multiple servers, but more functionality is planned.
+It currently only supports distributed reads across single or multiple servers, but more functionality is planned.
 Windows/Linux/Mac are all supported.

 All metadata and data files are stored within the `turtlefs-root` directory (user configurable).
 The data files are located in `turtlefs-root/store/`, along with the file manifest `turtlefs-root/store/file_store.yaml` which stores which files are provided by which nodes (a node is an `IP:TCP_PORT` pair).
 The root nodes are stored in `turtlefs-root/nodes.yaml`, which the client uses to retrieve the file manifest.